Professor David Hixson Excavates Historic Hospital Site

 One requirement of the archaeology concentration is a hands-on experience, either in the field on an archaeological project, or in a museum or archaeology lab as a student intern.

-Students majoring in a number of fields, including history, literature, foreign languages, philosophy, religious studies or the sciences, may wish to minor in archaeology, as it can complement the major field and introduce new areas of study.
+Students majoring in a number of fields, including history, literature, foreign languages, philosophy, religious studies or the sciences, may wish to minor in archaeology, as it can complement the major and introduce new areas of specialty.
 The minor is interdisciplinary, requiring coursework in archaeological methods, regional studies, ancient history and literature.

 Professor of Art & Archaeology